 The Appropriate Assessment will determine whether an ‘adverse effect on site integrity’ (AEOI) can be ruled out (the integrity test).
 It will also consider mitigation measures to avoid or reduce environmental effects.

 If the conclusion of this work is that the Round 4 plan will not have an AEOI on any UK national network site, The Crown Estate may grant seabed rights (an ‘Agreement for Lease’).

 However, if it is concluded that an AEOI cannot be ruled out, the HRA moves to the final stages to examine alternative solutions.
 At this point, and in exceptional circumstances, The Crown Estate may consider making use of the derogation process - seeking the agreement of the Secretary of State to allow habitats sites to be impacted if it can be established that: there are no feasible alternative solutions; there are imperative reasons of overriding public interest; and compensation for any impact is secured.

 Throughout the Plan-Level HRA process, we will be supported by an Expert Working Group comprising independent expert advisors who will provide sector-specific technical expertise, including relevant UK statutory marine planning authorities, statutory nature conservation bodies and relevant non-governmental organisations.

-We recognise that building the evidence base for the plan-level HRA with good quality research and insight can help to reduce uncertainties and ensure a more informed assessment.
-We have therefore worked with stakeholders to establish an Expert Working Group and identified a series of priority research projects to help build the evidence base ahead of the Round 4 plan-level HRA.
-The following five projects were commissioned by The Crown Estate in 2019:
+We recognise that building the evidence base for the Plan-Level HRA with good quality research and insight can help to reduce uncertainties and ensure a more informed assessment.
+Therefore, ahead of the Round 4 Plan-Level HRA, we worked with stakeholders to establish an Expert Working Group and identify a series of priority research projects to help build the evidence base.

 - Review of cable installation, protection, mitigation and habitat recoverability